John-okoye/John-okoye/README.md

 <h1 align="center">Hi 👋, I'm John Okoye</h1>
-<h3 align="center">I'm a Business and Data Analyst adept at analyzing and interpreting data to drive growth and solve problems.</h3>

-- 🔭 I’m currently working on **building my portfolio**

-- 🌱 I’m currently learning **Machine Learning**
+<h3 align="justify">I am a results-oriented Data Analyst with a keen eye for translating complex datasets into actionable insights.
+With a solid understanding of statistical analysis, data visualisation, and proficiency in tools such as SQL, Python, R, Excel, Power BI and Tableau, I have successfully contributed to data-driven decision-making in various industries.
+My expertise lies in uncovering meaningful trends and patterns, improving data quality, and optimizing reporting processes.
+I am passionate about leveraging data to drive business success and I'm committed to staying at the forefront of emerging analytics technologies.
+With a proven track record of delivering valuable insights, I'm dedicated to helping organizations harness the power of their data for strategic advantage.</h3>

-- 👯 I’m looking to collaborate with **other data professionals to work on real world and make data driven decisions.**
+- 👯 I’m open to job opportunities and also looking to collaborate with **other data professionals to work on real world problems and make data driven decisions.**

 - 👨‍💻 All of my projects are available at [https://linktr.ee/john_okoye](https://linktr.ee/john_okoye)

-- 🧑‍💼I am available for **Data Analyst and Business Intelligence roles.
-Kindly reach out**

 - 📫 How to reach me: **c.johnokoye@gmail.com**

 - 💡**Tools I use for Data Analysis:**
-- Microsoft Excel
+  -> Microsoft Excel
-- R
+  -> R
-- Python
+  -> Python
-- SQL
+  -> SQL
-- Tableau
+  -> Tableau
-- Power BI
+  -> Power BI

-- ⚡ Fun fact: **I play the piano**

 <h3 align="left">Connect with me:</h3>
 <p align="left">